On a Class of Constrained Synchronization Problems in NP: Results

 \begin{restatable}[]{proposition}{form} Let $\mathcal{B} = (\Sigma, P, \mu, p_0, F)$ be a PDFA.
 Then every strongly connected component of $\mathcal B$ is a single cycle if and only if $\mathcal B$ is polycyclic. \end{restatable}

 We transfer our definition from automata to languages.

 \begin{definition} A language $L \subseteq \Sigma^*$ is called \emph{polycyclic}, if there exists a polycylic PDFA accepting it. \end{definition}

-Hence, we have the result that the constraint synchronization problem is in $\NP$ if the constrain language is polycyclic.
-As we can construct from every PDFA accepting a language a complete DFA accepting the same language by addding a non-final trap state, the next is implied.
+Hence, we have the result that the constrained synchronization problem is in $\NP$ if the constraint language is polycyclic.
+By our results, if $L$ gives a constrained synchronization problem outside of \NP, then $L$ could not be polycyclic.
+But we also state a simpler necessary criterion.

-\begin{lemma} A language is polycyclic if and only if it is accepted by a complete DFA all of whose strongly connected components form a single cycle. \end{lemma}

-But, we can also use nondeterministic automata in the definition of polycyclic languages.
-We need the next lemma to prove this claim.